Potential Landscapes Reveal Spatiotemporal Structure in Urban Mobility: Hodge Decomposition and Principal Component Analysis of Tokyo Before and During COVID-19: Results

-PC2 reflected commuting behavior but exhibited more localized spatiotemporal characteristics.
+PC2 captured commuting behavior but exhibited more localized spatiotemporal characteristics.
 Its score peaked at approximately 08:00 and dropped between 17:00 and 18:00 (Fig.~\ref{fig_timeseries}a).
-The eigenvector $\mathbf{w}_{2}$ (Fig.~\ref{fig_timeseries}e) was positively concentrated around Tokyo Station and Shinagawa Station—both major high-speed rail hubs—and negatively concentrated around terminal stations such as Ikebukuro, Shinjuku, Kawasaki, Funabashi, and Yokohama.
-These terminals are positioned along multiple radial lines extending from Tokyo Station.
-Consequently, PC2 primarily reflected flows from these subcenter regions toward central high-speed rail hubs in the morning, followed by return trips in the early evening.
+The eigenvector $\mathbf{w}_{2}$ (Fig.~\ref{fig_timeseries}e) was positive near Tokyo Station and Shinagawa Station—both major high-speed rail hubs—and negatively concentrated around terminal stations, such as Ikebukuro, Shinjuku, Kawasaki, Funabashi, and Yokohama.
+These terminals are located along multiple radial lines extending from Tokyo Station.
+As shown in Fig.~\ref{fig_eigen}, $\mathbf{w}_2$ of PC2 had a weak positive correlation ($\sim$0.25) with ``G: Information and Communications,'' whereas it shows a weak negative correlation ($\sim$ -0.25) with ``N: Living-related and Amusement Services'' and ``M: Accommodations, Eating and Drinking Services.''
+This implies that PC2-driven flow is industry-related.
+Consequently, PC2 primarily captured industry-related flows from these subcenter regions toward central high-speed rail hubs in the morning, followed by return trips in the early evening.

-Contrarily, PC3 exhibited a distinct temporal pattern, declining from 06:00 to 07:00 before sharply increasing between 08:00 and 10:00 (Fig.~\ref{fig_timeseries}a).
-The eigenvector $\mathbf{w}_{3}$ (Fig.~\ref{fig_timeseries}f) was predominantly positive in suburban areas and negative in central districts, with isolated positive hotspots near Tokyo and Yokohama Stations.
-These findings suggested that PC3 served as a complementary modulation to the commuting flows captured by PC1 and PC2, particularly reflecting movements toward or from key rail hubs and surrounding areas during morning hours.
-Furthermore, PC3 exhibited smoother yet more frequent variations throughout the day, capturing midday activity and smaller-scale movements, such as work-related travel, thereby contributing to the overall daily mobility patterns.
+By contrast, PC3 exhibited a distinct temporal pattern, declining from 06:00 to 07:00 before sharply increasing between 08:00 and 10:00 (Fig.~\ref{fig_timeseries}a).
+The eigenvector $\mathbf{w}_{3}$ (Fig.~\ref{fig_timeseries}f) was predominantly positive in suburban areas and negative in central districts, with isolated positive hotspots near Tokyo and Yokohama Stations. $\mathbf{w}_3$ of PC3 had a weak positive correlation with ``S: Government (except those classified elsewhere)'' and ``F: Electricity, Gas, Heat, and Water Supply,'' whereas it shows a weak negative correlation with ``O: Education and P: Medical, Health Care and Welfare.''
+These findings suggest that PC3 served as a complementary modulation to the commuting flows captured by PC1 and PC2.
+Early morning with a negative coefficient to $\mathbf{w}_3$, the employees in the education and medical sectors commute from suburban areas to central districts, and later. the employees in the government and public utility sectors move toward railway nodes.
+Furthermore, PC3 shows smoother yet more frequent variations throughout the day, capturing midday activity and smaller-scale movements, such as work-related travel, thereby contributing to the overall daily mobility patterns.